valiton/harbourmaster-docs/control-center.md

 ## Edit Tenant

-The controlcenter allows the editing of a tenant; **please use with caution as **this can break access policies, and API access.
+The Control Center allows the editing of a tenant; **please use with caution **as this can break access policies, and API access.

 We do not recommend editing a tenant.

 ![](assets/controlcenter_edit_tenant.png)